Yuhala/pim-benchmarks/README.md

 ## pim-benchmarks
 - This repository contains micro-benchmarks implementing polynomial operations on [ UPMEM processing in memory (PIM)](https://www.upmem.com/) hardware.
 - The main polynomial evaluations evaluated are: `point-wise addition`, `point-wise multiplication`, and `naive polynomial multiplication` or `convolutions`.
+- There are corresponding CPU-based benchmarks for the same operation.
 - These evaluations accompany our SRDS 2024 paper: ` Evaluating the Potential of In-Memory Processing to Accelerate Homomorphic Encryption`.

 ## How to run the benchmarks
 - The benchmarks can be tested on a server with real PIM hardware or on one without real PIM hardware (emulated PIM).
 - Install the [UPMEM SDK](https://sdk.upmem.com/).
-- For example, on the following commands sets up the SDK on a system with `Ubuntu 20.04 LTS`
+- For example, the following sets up the SDK on a system with `Ubuntu 20.04 LTS`.
 ```
 wget http://sdk-releases.upmem.com/2024.1.0/ubuntu_20.04/upmem-2024.1.0-Linux-x86_64.tar.gz
 tar -xvf upmem-2024.1.0-Linux-x86_64.tar.gz